 Please do note that reporting a feature request or bug doesn’t mean that will be implemented or fixed immediately, it has to go through several development stages and take time.
 The technical feasibility of the feature request is also considered.

-With that said, do let us know if you have any queries related to filing feature requests and reporting the bugs/issues to the Microsoft Edge developer team.
+That said, let us know if you have any queries related to filing feature requests and reporting the bugs/issues to the Microsoft Edge developer team.